 In this step we set up our database.
 We make use of the free tier offer from Amazon Web Services.

 - First create a free account on AWS: https://aws.amazon.com

-- Follow this Tutorial to create your PostgreSQL Database and learn how to conect to it: https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/?nc1=h_ls
+- Follow this tutorial to create your PostgreSQL database and learn how to connect to it: https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/?nc1=h_ls

 Step 5: Preparing the SD Card

 First you need to download the Raspian Stretch Lite image:

 Now we need to flash the image on an empty SD-card (at least 16 GB).
 Insert the SD-card into your SD-card reader.
 Download Balena Etcher and install it on your computer: